hulu/ectyper/README.md

        operator to ImageMagick, following the -contrast-stretch operator.
 Defaults to None, which won't chain any operator to the ImageMagick command.

+    &overlay_image=image1.png,image2.png,...
+        Applies each image as an overlay on the source image.
+The overlay image will be resized to match the size of the source image.
+Overlays are applied before cropping.
+The images specified must be present in a local directory, specified by self.local_image_dir.
+        Relative paths are not allowed, and a 500 will be thrown if one is encountered (preventing clients from accessing files in other directories).

 Examples
 ==========